Booz Allen Hamilton

 - Raymond J. Lane – General Partner – Kleiner Perkins Caufield & Byers

-- Deven Sharma – President – Standard & Poor’s
+- Deven Sharma – Former President, Standard & Poor’s

-Boozers (yes, we’re calling them that) seem to have mixed reviews when it comes to working at Booz Allen Hamilton.
-There are lots of perks, such as flexible hours, great benefits, great work-life balance, paid parental leave and paid overtime for entry level Consultants who work more than 40 hours in a week (that will likely be you).
+Booze Allen (yes, we’re calling them that) seem to have mixed reviews when it comes to Booz Allen Hamilton jobs.
+There are lots of perks, such as flexible hours, world-class Booz Allen Hamilton benefits, great work-life balance, paid parental leave and paid overtime for entry level Consultants who work more than 40 hours in a week (that will likely be you).

 But that’s not to say there aren’t drawbacks.
 After making a name for itself as a government contractor, the economic downturn hit.
 Hard.
 This meant revenues shrunk rapidly, as government spending was cut.
-Booz Allen Hamilton was left trying to recover fiscal ground and there’s been a huge push from the top to make sure the bottom line is at a desirable level.
+BAH was left trying to recover fiscal ground and there’s been a huge push from the top to make sure the bottom line is at a desirable level.

 Experienced staff, in particular, are having a harder time in the midst of this season because they feel Booz Allen Hamilton’s priorities have shifted in the wrong direction and they miss the way things used to be.
-Since Booz Allen Hamilton went public in 2010, they feel many of the decisions and cuts that the management made have been in the interests of shareholders and not employees.
-Many remember how things were before 2008 and fear Booz Allen Hamilton will never return to the place of strength it once had.
+Since BAH went public in 2010, they feel many of the decisions and cuts that the management made have been in the interests of shareholders and not employees.
+Many remember how things were before 2008 and fear BAH will never return to the place of strength it once had.

 What’s interesting though is that, in a case of not missing what you never had, newer staff members seem to really like working there and don’t really have as many complaints.
+I mean…the firm is nicknamed Booz Hamilton, a sweet reminiscence of our favorite misfit founding father.
 On balance, it would seem that Booz Allen Hamilton is still a good firm to work for, even if some of the changes being made are disappointing, though not catastrophic.

-There are some within the firm who feel Booz Allen Hamilton is moving further away from strict management consulting and instead becoming a data sciences or high end analytics firm.
+There are some within the firm who feel it is moving further away from strict management consulting and instead becoming a data sciences or high end analytics firm.
 Even though there are many great aspects to working at Booz Allen Hamilton and it is still a great place to work, there are obviously a few things you should take into consideration before accepting an offer.

 A definite high point about being a Boozer, however, is the firm’s ongoing commitment to junior staff members’ career development.
 Even though all firms say it’s a priority, not that many actually follow through with it.
 With internal courses, external courses, and mentoring programs among other things, Booz Allen Hamilton strongly encourages its staff to pursue growth throughout the year.
 Even if the firm itself is experiencing turbulence and change, if you work there, especially at the start of you career, you’ll definitely come out with some valuable experience.